caysonjh/MembraneBuilder/paper.md

 # Dependencies

-The program is available as a python package [@MembraneBuilder2025].
+The program is available as a python package [@MembraneBuilder].
 GROMACS [@Abraham:2015] must be installed and accessible to your system via the command line `gmx`.